nomomon/CG-course-project/README.md

 **Note!** After adding new `.cpp` files, `cmake ..` needs to be called again or you might get linker errors.

 ## Running the Ray tracer
-After compilation you should have the `ray` executable.
+After compilation you should have the `./build/ray` executable.
 This can be used like this:
 ```
-./ray <path to .json file> [output .png file]
+./build/ray <path to .json file> [output .png file]
 # when in the build directory:
-./ray ../scenes/other/scene01.json
+./build/ray ../scenes/other/scene01.json
 ```
 Specifying an output is optional and by default an image will be created in the same directory as the source scene file with the `.json` extension replaced